 These include online shopping for Christmas presents, going online to book a Christmas lunch at a restaurant, or booking travel tickets to go and visit family and friends.

-Ultimately, all organisations must consider web accessibility tools and make sure they make their websites accessible so that people with disabilities can access their goods and services online.
+Ultimately, all organizations must consider web accessibility and make sure they make their websites accessible so that people with disabilities can access their goods and services online.

-100’s of organisations already use Recite Me to make their websites more accessible for people with disabilities – call 0191 4328092 to find out more or book your free demo now.
+Thousands of organizations already use Recite Me to make their websites more accessible for people with disabilities – call (+1) 571 946 4068 to find out more or book your free demo now.
 If you want to test your own website for a range of different accessibility factors, then try the Recite Me accessibility checker today.